-Picture this: it’s the middle of summer, and your AC just stopped working.
+Picture this: it’s the middle of summer, and your air conditioner just stopped working.
 Chances are you’re already cranky, sweaty, and looking for help.
 The first question on your mind is: “Is it a simple or costly repair?”
+Prior to calling a professional you should become familiar with the issue to ensure you're able to accurately describe it prior to the appointment.
+To help you get to the source of this stressful situation, we have created a list of the top 5 air conditioner problems in houses.

 Dirty or Frozen Coils

 Your system has two sets of coils: evaporator and condenser coils.
 The evaporator coil acts as a sponge to absorb the heat indoors.
-When something goes wrong with the air circulating around the evaporator coil and it becomes too cold, a layer of ice can form around it and freeze the coil.
-The result of this is either no air or warm air coming from the unit.
+If the temperature and humidity levels are too high in your house, it may be due to frozen evaporator coils.
+This AC problem is caused by an issue with the air circulating around the evaporator coil.
+The result of this problem is either no air or warm air coming from the unit.

 The condenser coil is part of the outdoor unit and takes the absorbed heat and pushes it outside of the home.
 The most common problem with this coil is a buildup of dirt.
 As the layer of dirt or debris builds up, it becomes increasingly harder to transfer heat.
 The unit’s efficiency decreases, and it makes the air blown out of the unit warm instead of cool.